Adrian-Amoke/art-point/README.md

 ## Features

-- User authentication (sign up, sign in)
+- User authentication (sign up, sign in with JWT token authentication)
+- Artist management:
-- Artist profiles and listings
+  - Create, read, update, and delete artist profiles
+- Project management:
-- Project creation and management
+  - Create, read, update, and delete projects
-- Collaboration requests on projects
+- Collaboration management:
+  - Create and list collaborations with contribution notes and tools used
+  - View related artist and project details in collaborations
 - Responsive and modern UI with React

 ## Local Setup